SaroarShahan/blog_backend/README.md

 # blog_backend

-A NestJS-based blog backend providing JWT authentication and user management.
+A NestJS-based blog backend providing JWT authentication, user management, and post management.
 This repository contains the API server, configuration, and instructions to run the project locally.

 ## Tech Stack